-The various aesthetic problems that can be resolved with otoplasty (ear surgery) include:
+The various aesthetic problems that can be resolved with our Worcester otoplasty (ear surgery) include:

 Ear appearance will be determined by the natural shape of the ear cartilage.
 This cartilage is very soft in newborns and becomes stiffer as the years pass.
 The ear has a complex shape made of folds and bends of cartilage.
 Although no one ear matches exactly the next, two main reasons are commonly responsible for ears that protrude.

 The first is the absence or flattening of a main ear fold called antihelix and second, a “bowl” that is too large.
 Dr. Fechner’s experience has revealed approximately 60 percent of patients have variable combination of both abnormalities and 40 percent have a flat anti-helix only.
 A large ear bowls (called a concha or cavum conchae) as an isolated problem without abnormalities of the antihelix, and is exceedingly rare.

 Conservative preservation of the ear cartilage characterizes the up-to-date otoplasty technique favored by Dr. Fechner.
 Rather than removing cartilage in ear surgery, Dr. Fechner performs some of the best results in ear pinning Worcester has to offer by reshaping the ear with the help of internal sutures to achieve the desired normal-looking shape.
 In your initial consultation, Dr. Fechner will thoroughly examine your ear structure and take important measurements.
 Following this examination and evaluation, he will discuss the customized surgical plan with the patient or parents of a child suffering with this condition.
 The incisions are concealed in the natural fold behind the ear to avoid any visible scars.